-Though it is a minority custom, there is a strong tendency for some individual Aruans and some entire societies or cultures of Aruans to equip themselves with lethal personal weaponry, to the maximum is allowed by local law, their own resources, and their physical capabilities.
+Though it is a minority custom, there is a strong tendency for some individual Aruans and some entire societies or cultures of Aruans to equip themselves with lethal personal weaponry, to the maximum allowed by local law, their own resources, and their physical capabilities.
 Such weapons may even include an entourage of personal warbot attendants.
-Whether this is a natural extension of the clade's intrinsic weaponry, or whether it springs from some regrettable incidents of anti-Aruan bullying by members of larger and stronger clades, or is some quirk of the Aruan psyche is a point of debate.
+Whether this is a natural extension of the clade's intrinsic weaponry, springs from some regrettable incidents of anti-Aruan bullying by members of larger and stronger clades, or is some quirk of the Aruan psyche is a point of debate.
 Some such individuals can be extremely dangerous if confronted, or even if merely annoyed.
 The stereotypical irascible, weapons-laden Aruan has been the butt of many a humorist (though usually from a safe distance) much to the embarrassment of more typical members of the clade.

 Many Aruans are inclined towards Keterist, Zarathustran, or similar belief systems; relatively few are inclined towards religions or philosophies that require obedience to some external authority, as Solarism or like some of Old Earth's Abrahamic faiths do, or that encourage detachment and asceticism like Negentropism or Buddhism.

-Society Aruans tend to form small self-governing enclaves consisting entirely of other Aruans, but not to form entire large polities of their own.
+Society Aruans tend to form small self-governing enclaves consisting entirely of other Aruans, but not entire large polities of their own.
 Instead, they create niches for themselves within multi-clade societies.
 At the scale they prefer, they form loose consensual semi-democratic organizations among themselves, and resolve any irreconcilable differences within their community that cannot be resolved by persuasion or through competitions or formalized duels with emigration or exile under the umbrella of the larger society's rules.